sandialabs/slycat/docs/create-timeseries.rst

 one Python script to synthesize some time series data in a format suitable for use with Slycat, and a second script to compute the model and push it to the Slycat Web Server.
-This will demonstrate how Slycat's :ref:`restful-api` can be used to control Slycat programmatically, so you can transform and upload your data using any language that supports HTTP networking.
+This will demonstrate how Slycat's :ref:`rest-api` can be used to control Slycat programmatically, so you can transform and upload your data using any language that supports HTTP networking.